 It’s not easy writing a post about the best Sicilian food.
-A cuisine that’s recognisably Mediterranean, with a pinch of Arab influence, it’s a unique fusion of flavours.
+A cuisine that’s recognizably Mediterranean, with a pinch of Arab influence, it’s a unique fusion of flavors.
 When it comes to Italian cuisine as a whole, it’s safe to say it’s high up the food hierarchy.
 From Tagliatelle al ragu to risotto to pizza, there’s no-one I know who doesn’t crave a big bowl of Italian.

 There are several staple ingredients that make up a good Sicilian dish.
-These include plump orange-red tomatoes, fragrant lemons, sweet white onions, robust olive oil and capers that pack a salty punch.
+These include plump orangey-red tomatoes, fragrant lemons, sweet white onions, robust olive oil and capers that pack a salty punch.
 Sicilians take food, and cooking, very seriously, and it’s something they do extremely well.

 Each year, I’m lucky to return to Sicily, and with each visit, I get to eat some of the best Sicilian food.
 Specialties vary depending on which part of the island you’re staying on.

 Take a car around the capital city of Palermo, and you’re more likely to see some Arab influence in the food.
 Whereas, a cruise along the east coast and the Aeolian Islands will give you a classic taste of the Mediterranean.

 The best Sicilian dishes every traveler must try

 This vegetable dish is a Sicilian classic, and probably also my absolute favorite thing to eat.
 It’s ideal as a light lunch, or also as an accompaniment to a fish course.
 It slightly reminds me of the French classic, Ratatouile, but the sweet and sour combination in Caponata is far superior!